 Find more resources on strengthening disaster resilience: Smart Growth Strategies for Disaster Resilience and Recovery.

-The Milwaukee Metropolitan Sewerage District will use this project to narrow its focus on specific recommendations from its 2019 Resilience Plan, Exit which was developed in partnership with 55 regional stakeholders, including elected officials, private-sector representatives, and nonprofits.
-MMSD will use this project to select up to three priority actions from the plan’s 20 recommended actions that address critical infrastructure and develop a pilot project with a detailed implementation and funding plan.
+The Milwaukee Metropolitan Sewerage District used this project to narrow its focus on specific recommendations from its 2019 Resilience Plan, Exit which was developed in partnership with 55 regional stakeholders, including elected officials, private-sector representatives, and nonprofits.
+MMSD used this project to select priority actions from the plan’s 20 recommended actions that address critical infrastructure and develop a pilot project with a detailed implementation and funding plan.
 MMSD intends to use lessons from this project and scale up the effort in partnership with other municipalities in the region.
-This project is funded in partnership with EPA’s Office of Water.
+This project was funded in partnership with EPA’s Office of Water.